grocid/libPQP/README.md

 -----END PQP PRIVATE KEY-----
 ```

  The messages are structured in a similar way.
-The encrypted token is stored in C0 and C1 and the symmetric ciphertext and MAC are stored as OctectStings.
+The encrypted token (C₀, C₁) is stored in two separate Bitstrings and the symmetric ciphertext and MAC are stored as two OctetStrings.

  ```
  class ASN1Ciphertext(pyasn1.type.univ.Sequence):